MANDERFIELD APPRAISAL GROUP maintains the utmost professional ethics

-Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-So it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
-In our field, as with any profession, we have a strict ethical code.
+We think of what we do as a profession.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+So it goes without question in this day and age that real estate appraisal can definitely be called a profession rather than a trade.
+As with any profession we have a strict ethical code.

-MANDERFIELD APPRAISAL GROUP has worked hard for its reputation for producing competent and ethically superior appraisals.
+MANDERFIELD APPRAISAL GROUP has worked hard for its reputation for producing appraisals with the highest of ethics.
 To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+Appraisers may frequently have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are spelled out in scope of the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other things in the framework of the order.

-There are also ethical duties that have nothing to do with clients and others.
-For example, appraisers must backup their work files for at least five years - something else MANDERFIELD APPRAISAL GROUP diligently adheres to.
+There are also ethical rules that have nothing to do with whom we share information.
+For example, appraisers must backup their work files for at least five years - something else MANDERFIELD APPRAISAL GROUP takes very seriously.

-MANDERFIELD APPRAISAL GROUP holds itself to the industry standards and mandates set in place for professional behavior.
-We won't accept anything less from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would invite fraudulent practices since increasing the estimate of the home would up the fee.
+We require the highest professional integrity possible from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would increase the their paycheck.
 We don't do that.
-Other unethical practices may be defined by state law or professional organizations that the appraiser belongs.
+Other improper practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to objectively determine the home or property value.

-As soon as you request an appraisal from MANDERFIELD APPRAISAL GROUP we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage MANDERFIELD APPRAISAL GROUP we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.